aymerick/raymond/README.md

 ### Options Argument

-If a helper needs the `Options` argument, just add it as the end of helper parameters:
+If a helper needs the `Options` argument, just add it at the end of helper parameters:

 ```go
 raymond.RegisterHelper("add", func(val1, val2 int, options *raymond.Options) string {